metr-systems/redash/metr_docs/README.md

 - run the frontend using `REDASH_BACKEND="http://127.0.0.1:5001" yarn start` (you should have run `yarn build` before)
 - It should tells you where your frontend is running in my case, it was on http://localhost:8080, accessing this url for first time you should be redirected to the setup page like this

+# Managing migrations

+- `create_all()` is used to create the tables for a new database, it is ran in this project via `./manage.py database create_tables`
+- To create a new migration after you changed the models , you can run `python ./manage.py db revision --autogenerate -m "name of the revision"`.
+- Use `python ./manage.py db upgrade` to migrate you database, so that it includes the new changes.
+- For any additional command to manage migrations, you can check the help with `python ./manage.py db --help`

 # Next step: [Testing](https://github.com/getredash/redash/wiki/Testing-your-changes)

 - command to test backend is `pytest`